 - Contain a scientifically sound and well planned thesis project which thematically fits in the scope of the doctoral programme

-An external, national evaluation panel consisting of experts in the field of clinical research will review and score all valid applications.
-The evaluation of the applications will be based on the following criteria:
+Applications received in time and fulfilling the general application requirements are evaluated and scored by an external evaluation panel.
+The external evaluation panel consists of experts in the field of clinical research.
+The evaluation of the applications is based on the following criteria:

 - Clinical and scientific relevance and ambition of the research plan

 - Motivation and CV of the applicant

 The Doctoral Programme in Clinical Research reserves the right to call applicants for an interview.
 Please note that, due to the tight evaluation schedule, an invitation for the interview will be sent on short notice.

 Decisions (expected by the end of November, 2018)